-Nintendo has given the fans what they want ... again.
-During a September 13 Nintendo Direct the company announced via a short teaser trailer that Animal Crossing would come to Nintendo Switch sometime in 2019.
+Nintendo has finally given Animal Crossing fans what they want.
+During a Nintendo Direct in September 2018, the company announced (via a short teaser trailer) that Animal Crossing is coming to the Nintendo Switch sometime in 2019.

-That’s not only because Animal Crossing is already popular and successful, but because the game is a perfect match for Nintendo’s hybrid console.
+Bringing Animal Crossing to the Switch will entice fans old and new, plus we think the game is a perfect match for Nintendo’s hybrid console.
 Animal Crossing’s sandbox nature makes it ideally suited to long play sessions on your TV, as well as shorter on-the-go bursts on the Switch’s handheld mode.

 Animal Crossing Switch release date